mk270/whitakers-words/operational.md

 <BR>
 DO_ONLY_INITIAL_WORD => Yes
 <BR>
-This will ten require you to input one enrty per line, which is not unreasonable for a dictionary look-up process.
+This will ten require you to input one entry per line, which is not unreasonable for a dictionary look-up process.
 Then you will be offered another, otherwise unavailable, option
 <BR>